Mouse Davis: Professional

 Davis has been head coach of the now-defunct USFL's Denver Gold, the WLAF's New York/New Jersey Knights, and the Arena Football League's Detroit Fury and the af2's San Diego Riptide.
 He was also an assistant coach with the NFL's Atlanta Falcons and Detroit Lions and with the Toronto Argonauts in the Canadian Football League.

-In 1982, Davis joined the Toronto Argonauts as offensive coordinator and turned the team into a contender instantly with his pass-happy club.
-Led by his tandem of QBs Condredge Holloway (Tennessee) and Joe Barnes (Texas Tech).
-They finished the regular season with a record of (9–6–1) Davis' Argos lost in the 70th Grey Cup in 1982 to the Warren Moon-led Edmonton Eskimos to the score of 32–16.
+In 1982, Davis joined the Toronto Argonauts as offensive coordinator, and instantly turned the team into a contender.
+Led by his tandem of QBs, Condredge Holloway (Tennessee) and Joe Barnes (Texas Tech), they finished the regular season with a record of 9–6–1.
+Davis's 1982 Argos lost in the 70th Grey Cup to the Warren Moon-led Edmonton Eskimos, 32–16.

-Davis left the Argonauts prior to the 1983 season, however the team, using the offense he had installed, finished the regular season with a commanding (12–4) record and did win the 71st Grey Cup that year over the British Columbia Lions to the score of 18–17.
-It was their first championship in 31 years.
+Davis left the Argonauts prior to the 1983 season.
+The team, however, continued to use the offense he had installed, and finished the regular season with a commanding 12–4 record.
+They went on to win the 71st Grey Cup, defeating the British Columbia Lions 18–17.
+It was the Argos' first championship in 31 years.

 In 1984, Davis headed back to the US to take the offensive coordinator job with the USFL expansion Houston Gamblers.
 His quarterback was a rookie from the University of Miami named Jim Kelly.
-The "Mouseketeers" offensive unit lit up the USFL in their first year of existence passing for 5,793 yards and 45 passing touchdowns - ending their expansion season with a (13–5) record.
+The "Mouseketeers" offensive unit lit up the USFL in their first year of existence passing for 5,793 yards and 45 passing touchdowns, ending their expansion season with a 13–5 record.
 The Gamblers' offense became the first team in pro football history to have two receivers with over 100 receptions in a single season: Richard Johnson with 115 and Ricky Sanders with 101.